Introduction

 What is The Key difference Between KVM and OpenVZ?

 Linux KVM and OpenVZ are both types of virtualization software, but they have some key differences.
-OpenVZ creates containers that share a single kernel, while KVM uses virtual machines with their own kernels.
+OpenVZ creates containers that share a single kernel, while Kernel Virtual Machine uses virtual machines with their kernels.
 This means that KVM is better for hosting multiple operating systems, while OpenVZ is better for hosting multiple applications.

 Conclusion